Banker turned beauty guru

 After grad school, Shubhangini moved back to New York and resumed her career in banking for two years, before quitting and launching Feather & Bone.
 She now resides in Jersey City.

 I spotted Shubhangini on the new Girlboss platform and was excited to hear about her mission to create a more natural skincare product.
-Feather & Bone’s signature product is the Face Gem, a dime-size tablet that includes three all-natural ingredients—sandalwood, Fuller’s earth (clay) and corn starch—that cleanses, exfoliates and moisturizes the skin.
+Feather & Bone’s signature product is the Face Gem, a dime-size tablet that includes three all-natural ingredients—Indian sandalwood, Fuller’s Earth (clay) and corn starch—that cleanses, exfoliates and moisturizes the skin.

 I recently reached out to Shubhangini to learn more about her road to entrepreneurship and what’s next for the new skincare brand.